Spin rotons and supersolids in binary antidipolar condensates: Introduction

 While current studies of dipolar mixtures focus on systems with the bare atomic DDI, it is also possible to effectively tune the strength and sign of the DDIs.
 When the dipoles are rotated at a rate much greater than the trapping frequency (but less than the Larmor frequency), the dipoles will follow the field and the bare DDI may then be replaced with an effective time-averaged DDI \cite{Giovanazzi2002}.
 A recent experiment demonstrated this effect in a condensate of ${}^{162}$Dy, showing that by changing the tilt angle of the rotating field, the effective interaction can be smoothly tuned through zero into an ``antidipolar'' regime \cite{Tang2018}.
 Here, the DDI is inverted, meaning that head-to-tail antidipoles repel and side-by-side antidipoles attract, as shown in Fig.\ \ref{fig:Roton} (a).
 In the quasi-1D limit, an effective antidipolar interaction can also be achieved simply by a tilt of the dipole polarization angle \cite{deuretzbacher2010,deuretzbacher2010Erratum,edmonds2020}.
-Experiments with ultracold polar molecules have also shown that microwave shielding with circularly polarized light can induce a rapid rotation and hence antidipolar interactions between molecules \cite{Schindewolf2022}.
-For single-component condensates, dipole tunability has been predicted to alter vortex-vortex interactions \cite{Mulkerin2013}, stabilize 3D dark \cite{Nath2008} and 2D bright solitons \cite{Pedri2005a,Lahaye_RepProgPhys_2009}, induce straight-to-helical vortex transitions \cite{Klawunn2009}, create roton excitations in the quasi-1D limit \cite{Giovanazzi2004}, and produce pancake-shaped droplets \cite{Halder22}.
+Experiments with ultracold polar molecules have also shown that microwave shielding with circularly polarized light can induce a rapid rotation and hence antidipolar interactions between molecules \cite{Schindewolf2022,Bigagli2023}.
+For single-component condensates, dipole tunability has been predicted to alter vortex-vortex interactions \cite{Mulkerin2013}, stabilize 3D dark \cite{Nath2008} and 2D bright solitons \cite{Pedri2005a,Lahaye_RepProgPhys_2009}, induce straight-to-helical vortex transitions \cite{Klawunn2009}, create roton excitations in the quasi-1D limit \cite{Giovanazzi2004}, and produce pancake-shaped droplets \cite{Halder22,Mishra2020,Ghosh2022}.
 Dipole tunability also presents a powerful tool for exploring new physics in mixtures, and it remains to be seen how varying the strength and sign of the DDI can yield potentially unique phases of matter.
+In particular, it is unclear whether systems with antidipolar interactions can exhibit spin roton excitations or support supersolid phases.
+Furthermore, if such phases exist, natural questions then arise: what geometries do they form?
+What is the nature of the associated phase transition?